noodleslove/notes/SP23 Courses/DSC 104/Lecture4.md

 - in practice
 	- a number of these proporties can be combined
 	- monotoic reads and read-your-writes are most desired

+# Key-Value Store
+- a key-value store can be viewed as a simple hash table
+	- where all the accesses to the database are via primary keys
+- a client can either:
+	- get the value for a key
+	- put a value for a key
+	- delete a key from the data store
+- it must exhibit high performance and availability
+	- faster than creating two-column table in DBMS

+# What can be put into a KV-Store?
+- simplest case
+	- a look-up table (e.g. country-name, cap)